Tour News Search the Database

 Beach Bits:

-• Rogers has led the AVP Tour in victories each of the past three seasons (2006-08), tallying 30 in those three years.
+• Rogers was tied atop the AVP Tour in victories over the five seasons from 2006-10, tallying 43 in those five years.

-He is one of two AVP players to have won at least one title every year since 2004 (along with Jake Gibb).
+• He was the only AVP player to have won at least one title every year from 2004-10.

 • Rogers and Dalhausser were in the semifinals of 39 consecutive AVP team events they competed in, from July 2006 to May 2009.